Adroiti/docs-for-code-review-tools/RuboCop/Performance-RedundantBlockCall.md

-Pattern: Performance/RedundantBlockCall
+Pattern: Redundant block call

 Issue: -

 ## Description

 This cop identifies the use of a `&block` parameter and `block.call` where `yield` would do just as well.

 ### Example